 An externally facilitated effectiveness review was completed in early 2021 and the board considered the report and recommendations in April 2021.
 The report was positive and did not identify any areas of non-compliance, and highlighted several areas in which the Board is performing well.
-The Audit and Assurance Committee received a report further to a review of compliance with the Code of Good Governance on 1 June 2021, which identified no material areas of non-compliance.
-The Committee reported to the Board on 15 June 2020 and recommended a number of areas for development.
+The Audit and Assurance Committee received a report further to a review of compliance with the Code of Good Governance on 31 May 2022, which identified no material areas of non-compliance.
+The Board also received a report on 20 June 2022 which considered the outcome of its self-evaluation survey for 2021-22, the results of which have informed the development plan for 2022-23.